cklutz/RegFile/README.md

 # RegFile

-A .NET library that can be used to read `.reg` files.
-The resulting list of "commands" can then be used to apply them to a live registry or dump them back into a `.reg` file.
+A .NET library that can be used to read and write `.reg` files, and import into or export from the Windows Registry.

+Putting the functionality together, one can recreate the `REG.EXE IMPORT` and `REG.EXE EXPORT` commands easily.

+## Current Limitations

+In short all native registry types (and formats) that are represented by the `RegistryValueKind`-type are supported.
+As file format, currently only the `Windows Registry Editor Version 5.00` signature is supported (which is the current format since Windows 2000).
+The older `REGEDIT4` format is not currently supported.

+Also, please refer to `RegFileReaderTests.cs` for currently supported data types and `.reg` file formats.

 ## Example Usage

-Reading a `.reg` file:
+### Reading a `.reg` file

 ```csharp
 IEnumerable<RegistrySubKeyCommand> commands;